stackabletech/demos/.github/ISSUE_TEMPLATE/pre-release-nightly-testing.md

 about: |
     This template can be used to track the upgrade testing of demos from stable to nightly leading up to the next Stackable release
-title: "chore(tracking): Test demos on nightly versions"
+title: "chore(tracking): Test demos on nightly versions for XX.(X)X"
 labels: ['epic']
 assignees: ''
 ---